sibvlogru/miniflex-material-ui/README.md

 # miniflex-material-ui
-Components for fast layout's in ReactJS &amp; MaterialUI
+Components for fast layout's with ReactJS &amp; MaterialUI